wlonk/arcadia/rules/the_gm.rst

 what they do.
 Not punishing situations, but challenging: challenging to their allegiances, values, beliefs.

-The GM should write down what we know about NPCs on their index cards, and particularly how they feel about the PCs and each other.
-This will help them drive the action from the NPCs' point of view.
-Remember to think about and communicate what will happen if the PCs don't act.

-NPCs also get starting social role tokens (from 3 to 5) based on their rank.

-In a conflict, an emotional outburst puts a PC's reputation at risk.
-If they never make an outburst, they stand a real chance of not getting what they want.
-So, outbursts are saying "this is worth the risk".
+...
 And if it never is worth the risk for someone, *push harder*.
 Loveless marriages, disownment and penury, abusive masters, all this and more are real risks.
 Think about what will happen if the PCs don't intervene for their own interests, and push for that.

-*Yes this is a vicious cycle.* If you damage your reputation, getting more role tokens becomes harder, and thus you are more likely to have to risk your reputation in future.

-The PCs are showing you at every moment what they most fear losing or happening.
-Use that.
-Push at them.
-Make their world unstable, pulling apart at the seams.
-There is no stable *status quo* in Regency World!

 Now, the fairy offers absolution, victory, revenge, power.
 But it is a cat playing with mice, a child playing with dolls.
 It has no real conception of your wants, only how you can amuse it.
-It half-listens, then give you the rope to hang yourself.
+It half-listens, then gives you the rope to hang yourself.

 The fairy should show up soon, but not immediately; basically as soon as someone's been pushed into a spot where they might need a spell to get